 If periodontitis isn't advanced, treatment may involve less invasive procedures, including:

-- Root planing.
-Root planing smoothes the root surfaces, discouraging further buildup of tartar and bacteria, and removes bacterial byproducts that contribute to inflammation and delay healing or reattachment of the gum to the tooth surfaces.
+Root planing.
+Root planing smooths the root surfaces, discouraging further buildup of tartar and bacteria, and removes bacterial byproducts that contribute to inflammation and delay healing or reattachment of the gum to the tooth surfaces.

 If you have advanced periodontitis, treatment may require dental surgery, such as: